USING GRNC's REMEMBER IN NOVEMBER GUIDE

 What Candidate Listings Mean

-GRNC's "Remember in November" project estimates candidates' views on "assault weapons," concealed handguns, gun storage laws, gun rationing, and the Second Amendment.
+GRNC's "Remember in November" project estimates candidates' views on "assault weapons," concealed handguns, gun storage laws, gun rationing, other gun control and the Second Amendment.
 THE EVALUATIONS HEREIN ARE NOT ENDORSEMENTS.
 We issued surveys first to a control group of gun owners and then to candidates.
 Next, we measured how closely each candidate's views and voting record (if available) agree with the control group.
 Pay more attention to voting records than survey results unless, of course, you believe politicians never lie.

 Name Par/Dis Survey Vote Other Eval